ashwinkumar12345/ethereum-app1/README.md

 > ## Web3 Providers

 - Web3 is the constructor function
-- Use Web3 to create an instance 'web3'
+- Use Web3 to create an instance `web3`
 - Setup the provider
 - Provider is the communication layer between the web3 library and Ethereum N/W (Ganache)
 - Provider has a specific set of methods that allow the web3 library to send a request to a local N/W and recieve a request from the N/W
 - web3 will always communicate to an Ethereum N/W through a provider
 - web3 will always expect you to provide a 'provider'
 - Without a provider, web3 will have no idea what N/W to connect to
-- Open the Inbox.test.js file and add the provider
+- Open the `Inbox.test.js` file and add the provider
 - The provider is connecting to the ganache (local) N/W
 - To connect to the Rinkeby test N/W, replace the ganache provider with the Rinkeby provider

        const web3 = new Web3(ganache.provider());

-> ## Testing With Mocha
+> ## Intro to Mocha

 - Mocha is a general-purpose test running framework
-- Mocha has 3 main functions
+- Mocha has three main functions:
      - it - Run one individual assertion
      - describe - Group together 'it' functions (testing the same class)
      - beforeEach - Execute some general setup code